Whether you’re into science, athletics, music, or JROTC,

 Aviation mechanics labs will offer unique opportunities to study aircraft systems and maintenance, connecting students to a specialized and in-demand field.

-Together, these CTE offerings create a dynamic learning environment where students can explore diverse careers, gain industry certifications, and graduate with real-world experiences that open doors to future opportunities.
+Together, these CTE offerings create a dynamic learning environment with numerous shops and instructional spaces where students can explore diverse careers, gain industry certifications, and graduate with real-world experiences that open doors to future opportunities.

 The new high school will be designed with a variety of inviting gathering spaces that foster connection, collaboration, and school spirit.
 At the front of the campus, an event plaza will serve as a welcoming hub for community activities, celebrations, and student events.
 Inside, media centers in both the 9th Grade Center and the 10th–12th grade building will feature maker spaces that encourage creativity, innovation, and hands-on learning.